Are you ready to demonstrate your ‘Learning Powers’ and ‘Sparkle like a Gemstone?’

 These are the powers and this is what they mean:

 When children feel challenged in their learning and at other times in their lives, they make adrenaline and this can make ‘butterflies’ in their tummy.
 This is Emerald Power and we are working to help the children to control it rather than it controlling them so that they can face challenges without emotional overreaction.

 Key words: Resilience, bouncebackability, control, having a go, not giving up, finding another way

 This is the ability to solve problems and learn.
 We encourage children to identify problems and solve them without being prompted.
-Each class has their own diamond power problem and they try to earn more diamonds than their teachers by solving it themselves because the more problems children solve for themselves the better they get at learning.
+The more problems children solve for themselves the better they get at learning.

 Key words: Independence, problem solving, exploring, pretending, remembering, having ideas.

 This is to do with supporting each other and pointing out each other’s success.
 Doing this helps children to make oxytocin and this helps us to work well as a team.
 Ruby Power is also about developing a sense of well-being by making serotonin when you laugh and smile.

 Key words: kindness, supportive, empathy, complimentary, smiling, happy

 This power is about not allowing those ‘Monster Distractions’, such as fidgeting with paper and playing with hair, to get in the way of concentration and learning.